-i) To oscillate in half cycle \rightarrow Oscillation stop unit as half cycle j) How to use stop level k) Triggered gate oscillation of noise
+i) To oscillate in half cycle \rightarrow Oscillation stop unit as half cycle j) How to use stop level

 When you want to stop oscillation every half cycle, set the oscillation stop unit [OscStop] to half cycle [HalfCycle] on page 2 of the setting screen.
 Usually, set this to 1 cycle [Cycle].
 When it is set to 1 cycle [Cycle], the oscillation has an integer cycle.